Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{o} aid the development of spectrum-sharing technologies, practices, and policies \cite{Papadias2020,Voicu2019}, it is necessary to characterize emissions in the band of interest, assess spectrum sensing performance, and evaluate interference between heterogeneous systems \cite{Voicu2019, Kuester2021,Danneberg2014,Caromi2018,Young2021}.
-One issue complicating such studies is the time and expense required to collect high-quality \ac{RF} recordings of real-world emissions; see \cite{Hale2017a,Nelson2021,Sanders2021} for examples.
-Moreover, there are few publicly available libraries of \ac{RF} recordings from real-world systems.
+\IEEEPARstart{T}{o} aid the development of spectrum-sharing technologies, practices, and policies \cite{Papadias2020,Voicu2019} for \ac{RF} communication systems, it is necessary to characterize emissions in the band of interest, assess spectrum-sensing performance, and evaluate interference between heterogeneous systems \cite{Voicu2019, Kuester2021,Danneberg2014,Caromi2018,Young2021}.
+One issue complicating such studies is the time and expense required to collect high-quality, real-world recordings of \ac{RF} \ac{I/Q} signals; see \cite{Hale2017a,Nelson2021,Sanders2021} for examples.

-Although early-stage development can be executed with simulated data, it is very challenging to develop accurate models of {RF} emissions for real-world modern communication systems from first principles.
-Specifically, in typical measurement scenarios with real hardware, system parameters and implementation details are at best only partially known, and complex system dynamics are difficult to characterize.
-For example, it is difficult to accurately model out-of-band emissions from real radio frequency (RF) hardware, power control and scheduling dynamics, traffic loading, and wireless propagation \cite{Kuester2021}.
+Although early-stage development can be executed with simulated data, it is very challenging to develop accurate models of RF \ac{I/Q} time series for deployed \ac{COTS} communication systems from first principles.
+Specifically, in typical measurement scenarios, system parameters and implementation details are at best only partially known, and complex system dynamics are difficult to characterize.
+For example, with limited information, it is difficult to accurately model effects due to the analog RF front-end, power control and scheduling dynamics, traffic loading, and wireless propagation \cite{Kuester2021}.

-Due to the dearth of high-quality RF recordings from real-world communication systems, and considering the aforementioned challenges of modeling realistic emissions from ``black-box'' systems, there is a need for flexible, data-driven alternatives that can leverage existing datasets to synthesize additional waveforms.
-Unfortunately, there is currently no established state-of-the-art modeling approach for this problem, and experimental testing often relies on idealistic, synthetic waveforms, e.g., \cite{Sanders2017, DOT2018, Young2017}.
-One way to characterize a dataset of RF recordings with unknown properties is through the use of unsupervised deep generative modeling.
+Considering the difficulties of realistic modeling of \ac{I/Q} signals from ``black-box'' systems, there is a need for flexible, data-driven alternatives that can leverage existing data sets.
+Unfortunately, there is currently no established state-of-the-art modeling approach for this problem, and experimental testing often relies on idealistic, synthetic signals, \emph{e.g.}, Refs. \cite{Sanders2017, DOT2018, Young2017}.
+One way to characterize a data set with unknown properties is through the use of unsupervised deep generative modeling.